dgethner/Find_E_Or_PI_To_The_Nth_Digit/README.md

 >Enter 'q' to quit the program"

-Once the user chooses between E or Pi, they can switch between the two(even without entering a number) by typing "s."
+Once the user chooses between E or Pi, they can switch between the two(even without entering a number) by typing "s".

 The user can also quit the program at anytime by typing "q".